-he Board of Directors approved the Anti-Corruption Policy to oppose all forms of corruption and to encourage and educate its employees to recognize all forms of bribery whether engaged by themselves or others in order for its employees to avoid such acts, as well as to prescribe punishment measures against any parties involved in the bribery and corruption.
+csnyt@namyongterminal.com Corporate Secretary Namyong Terminal Public Company Limited 1168/52 (Lumpini Tower 19th Floor) Rama IV Road, Thungmahamek, Sathorn, Bangkok 10120 he Board of Directors approved the Anti-Corruption 3.
+Review the internal control system Policy to oppose all forms of corruption and to encourage 4.
+Arrange a monitoring system to ensure that the policy is and educate its employees to recognize all forms of bribery whether engaged by themselves or others in order for its employees to avoid such acts, as well as to prescribe punishment measures against any parties involved in the bribery and corruption.